iwonderanddev/tech-challenges/3D/senior-csharp-test/README.md

 At the top of the file there are also some keywords to get you started.

 We aim at unit testing rather than integration or end-to-end tests.
-The naming convention we usually follow for unit tests is `Does_MyFunction_DoThis_When_SomethingHappens`, allowing to clarify the intent of the test.
+The naming convention we usually follow for unit tests is `MyFunction_DoThis_When_SomethingHappens`, allowing to clarify the intent of the test.

 The tests should run in Unity's Test Runner ( open Window->General->Test Runner, and switch to the "Play mode" tests  via the toggle at the top )